 C14 Yes No

 C14 Does your institution have an

-application closing date? Х
+application closing date? х

 C14 Application closing date (fall):

 C14 Priority date:

-C15 Yes No C15 Are first-time, first-year students accepted for terms s other than x
+C15 Yes No

+C15 Are first-time, first-year students accepted for terms other than

+the fall?
+X

-C16 Notification to applicants of admission decision sent (fill in one only)
+Notification to applicants of add mission decision sent (fill in one on ly)

-C16 On a rolling basis beginning (date): х
+C16 On a rolling basis beginning

+(date): Х

-C16 By (date): 1-Feb
+C16 By (date): 2/1/2011

-C16 1-1-60
+C16 Other:

-010 ouler.

-C17 Reply policy for admitted applie cants (fill in one or nly)
+Reply policy for admitted applie cants (fill in one or nly)

-Must reply by (date): • • •
+Must reply by (date):

-C17 No set date: Х
+No set date: X

 C17 Must reply by May 1 or within

 weeks if notified

 thereafter

 C17 Other:

-047 Deadling for bousing deposit (MA

-C17 J J J J J J J J J J J J J J J J J J J 1/DD):

-C17 U 10
+(7.7.)
+1

+Deadline for housing deposit (MM I/DD): None r

+Amount of housing deposit: 200

+Refundable if student does not er roll?

-C17 nroll?
+C17 Yes, in full

-C17 , -

-C17 , , X
+C17 / I' · Х

 C17 No

+040 Defermed admiration

-Deferred admission
+Deferred admission Voc No

-C18

-C18 Does your institution allow studer its to postpone enr ollment after
+C18 Does your institution allow studen te to poetnono oni collmont after Yes No

-Does your institution allow students to postpone enro admission? ollment after x C18 If yes, maximum period of postponement:
+CIB admission? its to postpone em oliment after x

+C18 If yes, maximum period of postpo nement:

+C40 Carly admission of high school atudanta

-C19 Early admission of high school students
+C19 Early admission of high school Students Yes No

-C19 Yes No C19 Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high x school graduation? ~
+Does your institution allow high so chool students to a nroll as full-time 162 INU

+CIS first-time, first-year (freshman) stu

+school graduation? idents one year or more before night X

+School gradation:
-C20 Common Application

-Question removed from CDS.

-(Initiated during 2006-2007 cycle)
+C20 Common Application Question removed f from CDS.
+(Initiated during 200 06-2007 cycle)

-Yes

-No

-Early Decision and Early Action Plans
+Early Decision and Early A Action Plans

-C21 Early Decision
+Early Decision

+C21 Yes No

+C21 Does your institution offer an earl

+that permits students to apply and

+decision well in advance of the re Х

+students to commit to attending if -time, first-year

+(freshman) applicants for fall enro

+If "yes," please complete the follo Ì

+First or only early decision plan cl

+First or only early decision plan no

+Other early decision plan closing

+Other early decision plan notificat

+For the Fall 2011 entering class Number of early decision applicat :

-C21 Yes No C21 Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
-C21 If "yes," please complete the following: C21 First or only early decision plan closing date C21 First or only early decision plan notification date C21 Other early decision plan closing date C21 Other early decision plan notification date C21 For the Fall 2010 entering class: C21 Number of early decision applications received by your institution C21 Number of applicants admitted under early decision plan C21 Please provide significant details about your early decision plan:
+C21 Number of applicants admitted ur nder early decision plan ] C21 Please provide significant details about your early de ecision plan: Early action C22 Yes No C22 Do you have a nonbinding early a action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have t to commit to attend ing your college?
+C22 If "yes," please complete the follo wing: C22 Early action closing date C22 Early action notification date - C22 Is your early action plan a "restric tive" plan under wh ich you limit stude nts from applying to other early plans?

-Yes

-No

-C22 Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?

-C22 If "yes," please complete the following:

-C22 Early action closing date

-C22 Early action notification date

-C22 Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?

 C22 Yes No C22